 The first approach to such an argument dates back to the last year of my master degree and took shape in the master thesis related to the design and the implementation of API for a domotic gateway called Dog (more information about the thesis can be found in the Project section of this webs master's thesis link).

 Then, I decided to dive into the IoT world during my Ph.D. at the Politecnico di Torino.
 The main work performed during the Ph.D. was related to the problem of disruptive notifications and is reported in my Ph.D. thesis untitled "IoT Notifications: from disruption to benefit - Architectures for the future of notifications in the IoT".
 All the details about the Ph.D. thesis can be found at: Ph.D. thesis.

 In addition, during the 3 years of the doctorate I collaborated with TIM (specifically the TIM Swarm Joint Open Lab to the design, the development and the tests of other different solutions also related to smart-health, smart-cities and smart-environment (you can find all the works at which I collaborated in the Projects section of this web site).

-Furthermore, the interest in the IoT domain guided me also after the Ph.D., and specifically, in all the projects in which I'm currently involved in as European researcher at LINKS Foundation.
-More information about one of them is reported also in the "Projects" section of this website ...
-Get more information
+Furthermore, the interest in the IoT domain guided me also after the Ph.D., and specifically, in all the European, Italian (national) and regional projects in which I've been involved in as a) European researcher at LINKS Foundation and b) Post-doc researcher at Università del Salento.
+Some of them are reported in the Projects section of this website.